 … I’m back.
 Darlene surprised me with an unexpected appearance.
 I think I switched over to the girlie site before she realized what I was actually doing.
 Is it me or do you too find it strange that a woman you’re intimate with would be less put out by you looking at other scantily clad females than writing about politics?

 Out here in Ford Country, they also love their cars.
 I guess it’s not surprising as they spend so much time with them.
 Driving to and from work.
 Driving to get groceries.
 Driving back to get the groceries they forgot because they didn’t make a list.
 I don’t understand it.
 What have they got against making a list?
-It would just save much time and effort, pain and anguish.

 They drive a lot, is the long and short of it and their cars are important to them.
 In some cases (and I’m not naming names here but Roger is Darlene’s younger brother), their cars are like another member of the family.
 They name their cars.
 Dora.
 As in Dora the Explorer.
 Apparently some cartoon character.
 They wash their cars whenever an opportunity arises.
 They stand around with the hood open, just staring in at the engine, and poking at it every now and then.